superbrothers/kubernetes-docs/kubectl_apply_set-last-applied.md

 ## kubectl apply set-last-applied

-Set the last-applied-configuration annotation on a live object to match the contents of a file.
+Set the last-applied-configuration annotation on a live object to match the contents of a file

 ### Synopsis